fiftynineseconds/fiftynineseconds.github.io/index.md

 # Welcome to My Home Page
-## There are many like it but this one is mine.
+## There are many like it but this one is mine. entirely

 {% assign date = '2020-04-13T10:20:00Z' %}